ArcShahi/arc_color/README.md

 ---

 ## Change Logs ! 📑
-## Ver 1.2  ☑️✅
+### Ver 1.2  ☑️✅
 - Added more colors in CPP color Library.
 -  Improved Syntax for Changing  Color in C and Performance optimization.

-## Ver 1.1  ☑️✅
+### Ver 1.1  ☑️✅
 - The Color Syntax for C++ is more clear and readable.
 - Splitted the single libray for both C/C++ into two different Header for Modern CPP.
 - Added more colors : see color table

 ## What's next ? ❓
-- Possible Syntax improvement for Changing  Color in C and Performance optimization.
+- Possible  Performance optimization.
-- New Colors
+- New Colors Maybe
 - RGB Color Support ( Distant Future ).
 - Text Styles ( Italic, Fainted , crossed, Underlined).
+Less chance cuz many consoles doen't support text styles.

 ---